google/docsy/content/en/docs/Adding content/Shortcodes/index.md

 Note that the relevant shortcode parameters above will have sensible defaults, but is included here for completeness.

 {{% alert title="Hugo Tip" %}}
 > Using the bracket styled shortcode delimiter, `>}}`, tells Hugo that the inner content is HTML/plain text and needs no further processing.
-Changing it to `%}}` will treat it as Markdown.
-These can be mixed.
+Changing the delimiter to `%}}` means Hugo will treat the content as Markdown.
+You can use both styles in your pages.
 {{% /alert %}}